 McNair faculty mentors are professors from all disciplines at St. Olaf College and are interested in guiding summer research experiences with high potential, first-generation, and minority undergraduates.
 McNair Scholars faculty members are recognized by colleagues and students as exceptional professors and campus leaders.

-(Dr. Kevin Crisp, pictured with his McNair mentee Chad Wagner, has been a McNair mentor since it was established at St. Olaf in 2007.)
+(Dr. Kevin Crisp, pictured with his McNair mentees Issa Prosper and Hunter Lin, has been a McNair mentor since it was established at St. Olaf in 2007.)

 U.S Department of Education TRiO: $208,494 annually (this amount reflects the 5.23% reduction in funds for the 2013-14 academic year).
 Staff: Full-time Director, full-time Assistant Director, nine Faculty Mentors and part-time Research Coordinator.